-The accusations of improper body behaviour levied against teachers were not all just spiteful.
-Some were very serious indeed, as at South Cowichan and Lakes on Vancouver Island, Vernon in the southern interior, and Port Haney and Cheam in the Fraser Valley.
-A South Cowichan parent (#1) charged the teacher with "taking indecent liberties with his adopted half-breed girl aged about 9 years."31 At Lakes (#10) an upset hotel owner threatened to spread reports that the teacher "had been guilty of misconduct towards the girls in school."32
+The accusations of improper body behaviour and body talk levied against male teachers were not all just spiteful.
+Some were very serious indeed, as at South Cowichan and at Lakes on Vancouver Island, Vernon in the southern Interior, and Port Haney and Cheam in the Fraser Valley.
+A South Cowichan parent (#1) charged the teacher with "taking indecent liberties with his adopted half-breed girl aged about 9 years."30 At Lakes (#10), an upset hotel owner threatened to spread reports that the teacher "had been guilty of misconduct towards the girls in school."31

-A long-time teacher at Vernon (#18) was thrice charged in a twomonth period.
-"One was Indecent Assault committed on or about 3rd Sept. on one girl, the 2nd Indecent Assault 26th Oct., & the third, Assault & battery on 27th Oct. on another girl."33 One of the girls "complained to her mother of his indecent conduct," who then informed the trustees.
+A long-time teacher at Vernon (#18) was thrice charged over a two-month period: "One was Indecent Assault committed on or about 3rd Sept. on one girl, the 2nd Indecent Assault 26th Oct., & the third, Assault & battery on 27th Oct. on another girl."32 One of the girls "complained to her mother of his indecent conduct," who then informed the trustees.
 They got in touch with the teacher, who the very next day "beat her with a stick" until "the blood was almost raging."
-The local justice of the peace issued an arrest warrant after taking a deposition from her that the teacher "put his hand under the dress...and felt her breasts, on another occasion of having felt her legs and on another of meddling with her underclothing," and from her eleven-year-old sister that he had "on one occasion pressed her breasts with his hands and on another occasion felt her legs."
-Reflecting the dynamics of small communities, the justice of the peace took pains to emphasize that, before taking the girls' statements, he "precluded the idea of a family feud."34
+The local justice of the peace issued an arrest warrant after taking a deposition from her in which she claimed that the teacher had "put his hand under the dress... and felt her breasts, on another occasion of having felt her legs and on another of meddling with her underclothing," and another from her eleven-year-old sister that he had "on one occasion pressed her breasts with his hands and on another occasion felt her legs."
+Reflecting the dynamics of small communities, the justice of the peace took pains to emphasize that, before taking the girls' statements, he "precluded the idea of a family feud."33